exasol/transformers-extension/doc/changes/unreleased.md

 | TE_TOKEN_CLASSIFICATION_UDF                | AI_EXTRACT_EXTENDED         |
 | TE_ZERO_SHOT_CLASSIFICATION_UDF            | AI_CLASSIFY_EXTENDED        |

+* `task_type` handling has been changed.
+The Transformers extension now allows only specific transformers task types in the installation and execution of models.
+You may need to re-install you models from HuggingFace using the new `task_types` in order to use them.
+Models installed with legacy task_types can still be listed and deleted using the respective UDFs.

+* Allowed task_types are:
+             "fill-mask" (previously "filling_mask"),
+             "translation",
+             "zero-shot-classification",
+             "text-classification" (previously "sequence_classification"),
+             "question-answering",
+             "text-generation",
+             "token-classification"

 ## Features

  * #351: Added functionality for installing default models.